 What's happened

-Japan faces a severe rice crisis, marked by soaring prices and a shortage of the staple food.
+Japan is facing a severe rice crisis, marked by soaring prices and a shortage of the staple food.
 This situation has led to the bankruptcy of numerous curry shops and prompted government intervention, including the release of stockpiles and consideration of increased rice imports.
 The crisis threatens a key element of Japanese culture and cuisine.

 What's behind the headline?